 Boarding House Staff

-Our Boarding House staff are available 24 hours a day, to help ensure that the girls are comfortable, safe and happy.
+Our Boarding House staff are available 24 hours a day during term time, to help ensure that the girls are comfortable, safe and happy while in our care.

 Local Support Person

 PLC recommends that all boarders whose parents live outside Australia have a local support person.
 This individual will play a key role in your daughter’s life and is an important social contact and support outside the Boarding House.

 The local contact person should be known and trusted by the parents.
 A local support person can help in many ways by: